yeastrc/limelight-core/docs/source/administration/install-limelight.rst

 6. Connect to Your Limelight Installation
 ===========================================
-Point your web browser to http://localhost:8080/limelight/ to access Limelight running on your own computer!
+Point your web browser to |limelight_link| to access Limelight running on your own computer!

+.. |limelight_link| raw:: html

+   <a href="http://localhost:8080/limelight/" target="_blank" class="reference external">http://localhost:8080/limelight/</a>

 Login with Default User
 ------------------------